 Supervise and Redirect

-You can try using a bitter apple spray (available at pet stores) on items your rabbit likes to chew.
+You can try applying a bitter apple spray (available at most pet stores) on items your rabbit likes to chew.
 Many rabbits don't mind the taste, though (and some even seem to like it), so while this may be worth a try, is often not effective.
-If it does work with your rabbit, the spray must be re-applied frequently.